 The Mexican American Legal Defense and Educational Fund (MALDEF) provides $2,000 scholarships to law students seeking to advance the civil rights of the Latino community in the U.S. Each year, 5-15 law school scholarships have been awarded.

 This diversity scholarship program is open to women and diverse students interested in corporate law. $10,000 scholarships are awarded to recipients for their first year of law school.
+A scholarship like this can help cover living expenses not covered by federal student aid.

 The Foundation for Advancement of Diversity in IP Law provides a $10,000 per year tuition grant to select scholars of the Sidney B. Williams, Jr. Scholar Program for up to three (3) years.
 Financial need, merit, and interest in intellectual property law are considered.